BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What is a lock-in period?

-Let’s start with the fundamentals.
-What is a lock-in period?
+To understand this better, let’s start with the fundamentals – what is a lock-in period?

 • It applies to several financial products, including fixed deposits, life insurance policies, and certain categories of mutual funds.

-• The idea behind a lock-in period is to reduce premature withdrawals that could undermine the avenue’s investment purpose or investment strategy and hamper specific policy objectives.
+• The idea behind a lock-in period is generally to discourage premature withdrawals that may undermine the investment’s objective or strategy and hamper specific policy objectives.

 In the context of mutual funds, a lock-in period is put in place either to promote long-term holding (for example, in ELSS funds) or to cushion investors and the fund from market disruptions caused by frequent redemptions.